 Regardless of which trading strategy you choose, it’s important to make sure that you’re well-informed so that you can make smart decisions.

-When comparing swing trading vs day trading, both methods can be consistently profitable methods of investing—as long as you maintain discipline and control your trading psychology.
+When comparing swing trading vs day trading, both can be consistently profitable methods of investing—as long as you maintain discipline and control your trading psychology.

-Is swing trading safer than day trading?
+Is day trading safer than swing trading?

 How much do swing traders make a day?